dotnet-dash/dash/docs/model-file/introduction.md

 !!! important

     Dash will automatically add an `Id` attribute for every Entity.
-    Please visit the [Attributes documentation](attributes.md) for more information
+    Please visit the [Attributes documentation](attributes.md) for more information.